mt-cly/ViP3DEdit/README.md

 # Turn a person into a robot
 bash demo/person_Turn_him_into_a_robot.sh

-# Make T-Rex on fire
+# Make Trex on fire
 bash demo/trex_Make_it_on_fire.sh
 ```